ParaCoToUl/noarr-structures/noarr/example-sketches/NOTES.md

     ...Define a pipeline object that will act as a factory of these things and will contain a scheduler
     and will make sure no compute node is deleted when it shouldn't

+- Maybe we want two nodes to produce one chunk in a shared hub (shared write) ...Support it in a similar way to shared read